Call now for a FREE Consultation with a Family Advisor about Assisted Living in your area!

 This 60″ L x 30″ W walk-in tub fits into any standard bathtub space, making it perfect for use when upgrading a bathroom.
 The oversized door swings out for ease of access, while the large 29-inch wide seat makes for smooth chair-to-tub transfers.

-The tub holds up to 80 gallons of water and includes 26 air injectors to deliver a relaxing, spa-style bathing experience.
-There’s also integrated aromatherapy and chromotherapy options, a four-piece faucet set with shower and side paneling for a clean installation.
-It’s priced at $4,299.
+The tub holds 80 gallons of water and includes 26 air injectors to deliver a relaxing, spa-style bathing experience.
+It’s priced at approximately $5,970.

 Highlights

-• Four-piece, Roman-style faucet set with shower head included
+• Four-piece, tub-mounted Roman-style faucet set with shower head included

 • Integrated aromatherapy and chromotherapy (color-light therapy)